Healthdirect Free Australian health advice you can count on.

 What if I see blood in my stools?

 If you have large amounts of blood in your stools, or your stools look black, see your doctor right away.
+Blood in your stool can also be a sign of other health problems such as stomach ulcers or cancer.

 What if I see worms in my stools?

 ‘Worms’ is a term used for a range of parasites that can affect your digestive tract (gut).
 If you become infected, the eggs travel to your bowels where they hatch into worms.
-Sometimes you can see them on the stool.
+Worms can be easily treated by your doctor.

 Learn more about worms in your stools, what they look like and how to treat them.